Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Combat Mechanics/Defining Effects.md

 Most of these descriptors have no game effect by themselves; they instead describe how spells or effects interact with certain other spells or effects.
 Some descriptors provide additional information about how the effect to which they are attached operates, as defined below.

-## CALLING
+## Calling

 A calling effect transports a creature from another plane to the plane you are on.
 The effect grants the creature the one-time ability to return to its plane of origin, although the effect might limit the circumstances under which this is possible.
 Creatures who are called die if they are killed on the new plane.
 A called creature can’t be dispelled, even if it was called by magical means.

-## CHARM
+## Charm

 A charm effect changes how the subject views you.
 This gives you the ability to befriend and suggest courses of action to another creature, but its servitude is not absolute or mindless.
 Essentially, a charmed character retains free will but makes choices according to a skewed view of the world.

-A charmed creature retains its original [[Alignment, Infinite Worlds]] and allegiances, generally with the exception that it now regards the person who charmed it as a dear friend and gives great weight to that character’s suggestions and directions.
+A charmed creature retains its original [[Alignment Infinite Worlds]] and allegiances, generally with the exception that it now regards the person who charmed it as a dear friend and gives great weight to that character’s suggestions and directions.
 A charmed creature does not volunteer information or tactics that its master doesn’t ask for.
 A charmed creature never obeys a command that is obviously suicidal or grievously harmful to it.

 A creature fights friends it had before being charmed only if they threaten its new friend.
 Even then, it uses the least lethal means at its disposal, for it wishes to resolve the conflict without causing real harm.